-Maersk and IBM followed up their January announcement with the news they’ve created TradeLens, a blockchain-based shipping platform designed to bring the technology to the world’s global supply chain.
-It’s designed to promote improved efficiency and security for global trade by bringing together various partners for information sharing, innovation, and transparency.
+Maersk and IBM followed their January announcement with the news about their latest creation: TradeLens.
+This blockchain-based shipping platform brings technology to the world’s global supply chain.

 “We believe blockchain can play an important role in digitizing global shipping, an area of the global economy that moves four trillion dollars of goods every year.
-However, success with the technology rests on a single factor –bringing the entire ecosystem together around a common approach that benefits all participants equally,” said Bridget van Kralingen, senior vice president, IBM Global Industries, Solutions and Blockchain.
+However, success with the technology rests on a single factor –bringing the entire ecosystem together around a common approach that benefits all participants equally,” says Bridget van Kralingen, SVP, IBM Global Industries, Solutions and Blockchain.

 The TradeLens solution is available today through the Early Adopter Program and is expected to be fully commercially available by the end of this year.